 Daniel Jacobs Bio

 Daniel Jacobs (born February 3, 1987) is an American former professional boxer who competed from 2007 to 2024.
-He held the World Boxing Association (WBA) middleweight title from 2014 to 2017 and the International Boxing Federation (IBF) middleweight title from 2018 to 2019.
-Known as the “Miracle Man,” Jacobs overcame osteosarcoma, a rare bone cancer, and became the first cancer survivor to win and defend a major world title during his career.
+Known by the ring names “The Golden Child” and “Miracle Man,” he held the World Boxing Association (WBA) middleweight title from 2014 to 2017 and the International Boxing Federation (IBF) middleweight title from 2018 to 2019.
+Standing 6 feet tall with a 73.5-inch reach and fighting from an orthodox stance, Jacobs finished his career with a record of 37 wins, 30 by knockout, against 5 losses over 42 total bouts.

 Early Life and Background